ericandrewlewis/https-http2-and-wordpress/https-setup-guide.md

 A web server needs a private key and an SSL certificate (which includes a public key) to serve HTTPS.

-If the site is hosted by a web hosting provider, look for the host's documentation on how to configure HTTPS.
+If the site is served by a web hosting provider, look for the host's documentation on how to configure HTTPS.
 Any good host will allow users to purchase an SSL certificate from a provider of their choosing.

 [sslmate](https://sslmate.com/) automates the SSL key and certificate process, for a price.